 On June 23, 2022, the Supreme Court found that failing to read an individual their Miranda rights prior to an interrogation does not provide a basis for a civil suit.
 This ruling does not affect previously established constitutional rights, and the admissibility of incriminating statements during a jury trial.
 However, it does prevent you from bringing a lawsuit against an officer who violates your civil liberties by failing to read you Miranda.

-This new ruling can be problematic for that reason.
-Previously, law enforcement officers would be held accountable by a civil lawsuit, which would prevent them from the strategic tactic of not reading your Miranda rights and hoping you provided them with beneficial information (like in the last example).
+Previously, law enforcement officers could be held accountable for violating constitutional rights by civil lawsuits.
+This could prevent them from using the strategic tactic of not reading your Miranda rights and hoping you provided them with beneficial information.
 Now, law enforcement officers may choose to refrain from reading your Miranda rights and take the risk that they cannot admit your statements, because you may provide them with information that would help them build a case against you.